Reasons Why Having Water Filtration Systems During an Emergency is So Important

 Why Secure Water Filtration System During an Emergency?

-With all said, it is highly recommended to treat your water.
-It can be treated in various ways: filter screens, purification chemicals (chlorination), boiling and recovering the steam (distillation), reverse osmosis, UV light, or boiling.
+It is highly recommended that you treat your water.
+There are various ways to do this: filter screens, purification chemicals (chlorination), boiling and recovering the steam (distillation), reverse osmosis, UV light, or boiling.

 Water Treatments and Filtration